- HANA has performance problems when supporting transaction processing applications like S/4HANA.

 How HANA’s Design Has Changed Over Time (and How the Explanation of HANA Has Changed Even More)

-It is important to remember that when HANA was first introduced, it was introduced as a 100% column-oriented table database.
+It is important to remember that it was introduced as a 100% column-oriented table database when HANA was first introduced.
 Obviously, with this design, HANA ran into major problems in transaction processing.
 This was one of the many indications that SAP did not understand what it was doing when it first designed HANA.
 Our view is that HANA was overly “boxed in” but the original design objectives of Hasso Plattner.
 This is explained in the following quotation from John Appleby.

 With ERP on HANA, we, of course, don’t need separate row and column stores for transactional and operational reporting data.
 Plus as Hasso Plattner says, we can use the DR instance for read-only queries for operational reporting.